Dana Farber Cancer Institute

 American Association for Cancer Research

-Current investigation: In earlier work, Dr. Kabraji has shown that RD is made up of “sleeping” quiescent cancer cells (QCCs) that dampen the anti-tumor immune response.
-He and his team aim to target these cells and stimulate an anti-tumor response to kill them.
-By studying a HER2-positive breast cancer model and tissues from patients treated with HER2-targeted therapy, Dr. Kabraji and his team will investigate the immune changes seen when tumors shrink to RD and aim uncover how QCCs suppress the anti-tumor response.
+Dr. Kabraji and his team will continue to uncover how QCCs suppress the anti-tumor response.
 They will also test a drug that targets QCCs combined with immunotherapy, which stimulates the anti-tumor immune response and may prevent tumors from recurring.
 Dr. Kabraji’s work will help identify patients at risk for RD and may ultimately lead to new treatments to prevent relapse and recurrence in patients with HER2-positive breast cancer.

 Sheheryar Kabraji, BMBCh received his medical degree from Oxford University Medical School and completed internal medicine residency at Massachusetts General Hospital.
 As a medical oncology fellow in the Dana-Farber/Partners Hematology/Oncology Fellowship Program, he undertook postdoctoral research in the laboratory of Dr. Sridhar Ramaswamy at the Mass General Cancer Center where he demonstrated that AKTlow quiescent cancer cells can be found in residual breast tumors after neoadjuvant chemotherapy.
 Dr Kabraji is a breast medical oncologist at the Susan F. Smith Center for Women’s Cancers, Dana-Farber Cancer Institute, and Instructor in Medicine at Harvard Medical School.
 Dr Kabraji’s research in the Zhao Laboratory at Dana-Farber Cancer Institute focuses on cancer cell quiescence as a mechanism of tumor drug resistance in localized and metastatic breast cancer.